1.1 Purpose of the BARC Charter

 - satisfy itself that relevant issues relating to dividend policy have been raised for consideration by Management to the Board; and

-- review the appropriateness of Export Finance Australia’s performance reporting and review the annual performance statement and recommend acceptance by the Board.
+- review the appropriateness of Export Finance Australia’s performance reporting and review the annual performance statement and refer to the Board for consideration and approval.

-- monitor changes of significance to Export Finance Australia in relation to the various laws, regulations, accounting policies and regulatory / reporting requirements that apply to Export Finance Australia.
+- monitor changes of significance to Export Finance Australia in relation to applicable laws, regulations, accounting policies and regulatory / reporting requirements; and

 - review the audit philosophy adopted by the internal and external auditors and their systems and procedures;

-- review and assess the findings of the internal and external auditors and the action taken and the timetable proposed by Management in response to those findings; and
+- review and assess the findings of the internal and external auditors and the action taken as well as the timetable proposed by Management in response to those findings; and

 - review, at least annually, the scope, results and performance of the external and internal auditors.